Blockstream/satellite/doc/tbs.md

 address conflicts, use the command-line argument `--ip`.

 Furthermore, note that this configuration is not persistent across reboots.
-After a reboot, you need to run `sudo blocksat-cli usb config` again.
+After a reboot, you need to run `blocksat-cli usb config` again.

 ## Launch